M-3LAB/Look-Inside-for-More/README.md

 († Corresponding authors)

 # Overview
 This is the Reproducible Realisation of the AAAI25 paper ["Look Inside for More: Internal Spatial Modality Perception for 3D Anomaly Detection"](https://arxiv.org/abs/2412.13461).
-Because of a server storage disaster, our initial version of the code was lost, but, thanks to the help of some researchers, we have reproduced an approximation of the code for this paper.
+😭 Because of a server storage disaster, our initial version of the code was lost, however, thanks to the help of some researchers, we have reproduced an approximation of the code for this paper.
 If you have a better reproduction, please get in touch with us at 2023362051@email.szu.edu.cn.

 # ISMP
 ![ISMP](./pipeline.png)